Development of the urinary system: Development in male

-In the male the Wolffian duct persists, and forms for example the epididymis, the ductus deferens, the ejaculatory duct, seminal vesicle and efferent ducts.
+In the male, the Wolffian duct persists, and forms for example the epididymis, the ductus deferens, the ejaculatory duct, seminal vesicle and efferent ducts.

 In the female, on the other hand, the Wolffian bodies and ducts atrophy, leaving behind only remnants in the adult, involving e.g. the development of the suspensory ligament of the ovary.

 Müllerian duct

-Shortly after the formation of the Wolffian ducts a second pair of ducts is developed; these are the Müllerian ducts.
+Shortly after the formation of the Wolffian ducts, a second pair of ducts is developed; these are the Müllerian ducts.
 Each arises on the lateral aspect of the corresponding Wolffian duct as a tubular invagination of the cells lining the abdominal cavity.
 The orifice of the invagination remains open, and undergoes enlargement and modification to form the abdominal ostium of the fallopian tube.
 The ducts pass backward lateral to the Wolffian ducts, but toward the posterior end of the embryo they cross to the medial side of these ducts, and thus come to lie side by side between and behind the latter—the four ducts forming what is termed the common genital cord, to distinguish it from the genital cords of the germinal epithelium seen later in this article.
 The Müllerian ducts end in an epithelial elevation, the Müllerian eminence, on the ventral part of the cloaca between the orifices of the Wolffian ducts.
-At a later stage the eminence opens in the middle, connecting the Müllerian ducts with the cloaca.
+At a later stage, the eminence opens in the middle, connecting the Müllerian ducts with the cloaca.

 Atrophy in males

-In the male the Müllerian ducts atrophy, but traces of their anterior ends are represented by the appendices testis (hydatids of Morgagni of the male), while their terminal fused portions form the utriculus in the floor of the prostatic urethra.
+In the male, the Müllerian ducts atrophy, but traces of their anterior ends are represented by the appendices testis (hydatids of Morgagni of the male), while their terminal fused portions form the utriculus in the floor of the prostatic urethra.

 Development in females

-In the female the Müllerian ducts persist and undergo further development.
+In the female, the Müllerian ducts persist and undergo further development.
 The portions which lie in the genital cord fuse to form the uterus and vagina.
 This fusion of the Müllerian ducts begins in the third month, and the septum formed by their fused medial walls disappears from below upward.

-The parts outside this cord remain separate, and each forms the corresponding Fallopian tube.
+The parts outside this cord remain separate, and each forms the corresponding fallopian tube.
 The ostium of the fallopian tube remains from the anterior extremity of the original tubular invagination from the abdominal cavity.

-About the fifth month a ring-like constriction marks the position of the cervix of the uterus, and after the sixth month the walls of the uterus begin to thicken.
-For a time the vagina is represented by a solid rod of epithelial cells.
+Around the fifth month, a ring-like constriction marks the position of the cervix of the uterus, and after the sixth month, the walls of the uterus begin to thicken.
+For some time, the vagina is represented by a solid rod of epithelial cells.
 A ring-like outgrowth of this epithelium occurs at the lower end of the uterus and marks the future vaginal fornix.
-At about the fifth or sixth month the lumen of the vagina is produced by the breaking down of the central cells of the epithelium.
+At about the fifth or sixth month, the lumen of the vagina is produced by the breaking down of the central cells of the epithelium.
 The hymen represents the remains of the Müllerian eminence.